-Travel influencers make it seem like traveling well requires wealth, but with creativity, hard work, and hustle, it’s possible to travel internationally for free.
+Travel influencers make it seem like traveling well requires wealth, but it isn’t!
+With creativity, hard work, and hustle, it’s possible to travel internationally for free.

-Although not for the faint of heart, it’s possible to journey around the world without spending a dime of your own money (or, at least, no more than you’d spend staying home).
+Although not for the faint of heart, it’s possible to journey around the world without spending a dime of your own money.
+Well, at least, no more than you’d spend staying home.

 In this article, you’ll learn:

 - 11 ways to travel internationally for free

 - 1 popular method for free international travel that ethically is not an ok way to travel

 - and my thoughts on the best and worst routes to free international travel.

 Keep reading to learn about 11 ways to take off on an international adventure without emptying your savings or running up debt.

 Does free international travel sound too good to be true?